 De Nederlandsche Bank (DNB) provides monetary and intraday credit and offers specific services based on appropriate collateral.
 We also manage the collateral pledged to us by counterparties for this purpose.
 We call this collateral management.

 Monetary and intraday credit

 We provide monetary and intraday credit.
-Credit must always be covered by sufficient and adequate collateral in accordance with Eurosystem regulations.
-We manage the collateral mobilised by counterparties in our monetary collateral pool, and are responsible for transaction processing and corporate actions.
-Examples of these actions include collecting interest payments and transferring the proceeds to the counterparty's TARGET2 current account.
+Credit must always be covered by sufficient and appropriate collateral in accordance with Eurosystem regulations.
+We manage the collateral pledged by counterparties in our monetary collateral pool and are responsible for transaction processing and corporate actions.
+This may include collecting dividends and transferring the proceeds to the counterparty’s TARGET2 payment account.
 We charge a custody fee and transaction costs for these services.

-We manage the collateral for DNB-specific services and purposes, e.g.
+We also manage the collateral for DNB-specific services and purposes, such as: